Confirmation Emails That Really Work

 What you should actually include:

-Be as customer-centric as possible while exercising an opportunity for cross-selling or upselling as well.
+Be as customer-centric as possible while exercising an opportunity for cross-selling or upselling as well and here is a nice article to check some upselling techniques).
 Well, why not?

 • Photos of the purchased goods